Work, Volunteer and Study in Australia - FAQ

 What counts as ‘specified’ work in Australia?

-There are many different industries you can work to complete your specified work requirement including seasonal farm work, forestry, fishing, mining and construction.
+There are many different industries that are approved for specified work, including plant and animal cultivation (seasonal farm work), fishing and pearling, tree farming and felling, mining and construction.
 This work must be completed in regional Australia and excludes Sydney, Newcastle, the Central Coast, Wollongong, Brisbane, Gold Coast, Melbourne and Perth.

 What should I do if I have overstayed my Working Holiday visa?

 There are heavy penalties if your Working Holiday visa expires and you have not left Australia or applied for another visa.
 You may also not be allowed to return to Australia for a period of time.
-The Community Status Resolution Service (CSRS) is a free service that can grant you a bridging visa while you resolve your immigration matter.
-A bridging visa is a short-term, temporary visa that allows you to stay in Australia lawfully until your immigration matter is finalised.
+Get more information on the options available to you if your visa is expiring or has expired.

 Are there any other options to stay longer, such as being sponsored?

 There may be options if you wish to stay temporarily or permanently in Australia at the end of your working holiday.
-To find out appropriate visa and eligibility requirements visit border.gov.au.
+Explore visa options for working in Australia.

 How long will my Working Holiday Maker visa application take?